 - Chief Executive: Chief executives direct all the activities of the companies and organizations that employ them.
 They devise strategies and create policies to help them meet these entities' goals.

 - Judge: Judges preside over trials and hearings, making sure they are handled fairly under the law.

-- Psychologist: Psychologists diagnose mental, behavioral and emotional disorders in their patients and then decide how to best treat them.
+- Psychologist: Psychologists diagnose mental, behavioral, and emotional disorders in their patients and then decide how to treat them.

-- Actuary: Actuaries evaluate the probability of certain events occurring to help their employers minimize the associated costs.
+- Actuary: Actuaries evaluate the probability of specific events occurring to help their employers minimize the associated costs.

 - Operations Research Analyst: Operation research analysts use their knowledge of mathematical and analytical methods to solve problems for companies and organizations.

 - Agricultural Engineer: Agricultural engineers use mathematical and scientific principles to solve problems related to farming.

 - Biomedical Engineer: Biomedical engineers analyze and then decide how to solve problems having to do with biology and medicine.